freefri/cake-databaselog/README.md

 cake-databaseLog
 ================

-Storing CakePHP log into database
+Simple storing CakePHP 2.x log into a database.

 ## Installation